 What SMTP+ is and when to use it

-SMTP+ is a SMTP relay service built into your MailUp account.
-What this means is that you can now use MailUp not just to create and send email marketing campaigns and triggered messages, but also to send transactional, and personal emails.
+SMTP+ is a SMTP relay service built right into your MailUp account.
+SMTP+ makes MailUp a truly complete email delivery solution in that you can now use it not just to create and send email marketing campaigns and triggered messages, but also to send transactional, and personal emails.
 For example:

 - You can configure your ecommerce store to use SMTP+ as the SMTP server to send transactional messages from the online store

 - You can set your WordPress blog to do the same

 - You can even configure your email client (e.g. Outlook) to send messages through SMTP+